 Since in January 2008 Zagreb Film Festival Art Association took over Cinema Europa’s management, in terms of program this cinema became the leading regional film institution screening independent contemporary film and the home to almost all of Zagreb’s festivals and events.
-Every year it regularly screens around 60 independent contemporary films from all four corners of the world and of all genres – feature, short narrative, animated, documentary, experimental, children’s and others.
+Every year it regularly screens around 80 independent contemporary films from all four corners of the world and of all genres – feature, short narrative, animated, documentary and experimental.
 Almost 20 Croatian film festivals and events found a home in Varšavska 3.
 Annually there are around 30 film premieres of all genres, with a special focus on children and quality titles for pre-school and schoolchildren and lately more and more for high schoolers as well.

 In addition to film programs, the theatres and lobbies serve as a venue for countless lectures, roundtables, discussions, book and film project promotions, performances, exhibitions, music performances and similar events.